Little India, Singapore: Culture

-Under the modern People’s Action Party (PAP) policy of racial integration, Little India is deemed as a historical landmark.
+Under the Singapore government's policy of racial integration, Little India is deemed as a historical landmark.
 Many Indian businesses and cottage industries remain concentrated in Little India for the purpose of preserving cultural heritage.
-However, Little India is not the only zone in Singapore with a significant South Asian population, and Indian-dominant commercial zones can also be found in various Housing and Development Board (HDB) estates.
+However, Little India is not the only zone in Singapore with a significant South Asian population, and Indian-dominant commercial zones can also be found in various Housing and Development Board estates.

 Little India is also home to Chinese Clan Associations, places of worship for various religions, and a range of businesses, including those selling electrical supplies, hardware, second-hand goods, and traditional items such as spice grinders and groceries.

-Little India is the center of Deepavali (Diwali) celebrations in Singapore.
-Since 1989, the Deepavali light-up has taken place along Serangoon Road, covering over two kilometers with decorative lights.
-The Indian Heritage Centre organizes the Deepavali Open House, which includes cultural performances, rangoli workshops, and bus tours of the decorated areas.
-A seasonal bazaar, known as the Deepavali Festival Village, features stalls selling traditional clothing, food, and household items.
-Celebrations typically conclude on Deepavali day, with some activities continuing into early November.